 Accessing and Monitoring your Funds

-For moving funds about, you’ll want to link an external bank account.
+For moving funds through their online website, you’ll want to link an external bank account.
 American Express allows you to link up to 3 external bank accounts.
 If you initiate this through American Express, this will take 3 or more business days.
 If you initiate this through the bank from which funds are being pulled, this will take just 1 or 2 business days.

 A standard verification process will take place where American Express will send you small micro payments (typically two) in which you will then confirm to complete the syncing of your accounts.
 After this is completed, you’ll be able to transfer or deposit funds from or into your American Express savings account.
 Just keep in mind it generally takes one to three business days for new funds to be reflected in your account.